siobhain/ccdshop/TESTME.md

 ![Checkout](docs/f-checkout.jpg)

- I did not break these 2 E501 lines in webhook handler as = 80 characters and for readibility I left ot alone.
-WRT the F841 on webhooks - the variable is used as far as I can tell so did not understand this complaint.
+ I did not break these 2 E501 lines in webhook handler as = 80 characters and for readibility I left it alone.
+WRT the F841 on webhooks - the "e" variable is used as far as I can tell so I do not understand this complaint.
 If time allows I hope to check again before submitting.

 The [Code Institute Python Linter](https://pep8ci.herokuapp.com) was used to validate Python files.